pjotrp/deploy/README.md

 # DEPLOY and SHEEPDOG

 This is a simple 'declarative' deployment system for servers and home directories.
 In conjuction with GNU Guix and (perhaps) GWL and the common workflow langauge (CWL) essentially a replacement for Puppet, Chef, Cfengine, Cfruby, GNU stow, etc.  See the doc/design.org document for more.

 The tooling comes with the `sheepdog`: a minimalist monitor and notification system.
 The purpose of `sheepdog' is to monitor problems in hardware and software on a larger setup.
 Events, such as a succeeding or failing backup, get pushed onto a message queue for later digestion.
+Sheepdog comes with its own webserver (in ./web/webserver.scm)

-Important notice: much of the work on deploy has been superceded by Guix and Guix home!
+Important notice: much of the work on deploy has been arguably superceded by Guix and Guix home!
+As a matter of fact we use all.

 => https://guix.gnu.org/manual/devel/en/html_node/Home-Configuration.html

-What remains is our faithful `sheepdog' to generate monitoring events and tools to process them.
+What remains of this effort is our faithful `sheepdog' to generate monitoring events and tools to process them.

-Pjotr Prins (c) 2015-2022
+Pjotr Prins (c) 2015-2024

 ## TODO